What can I do with a degree in Mechatronics Engineering?

 - Writes patent applications for new inventions

 - Advises businesses, government and industry

 - Designs and programs high-tech computer-controlled equipment for industrial processes

 - Identifies and fixes machine issues

 - Develops an idea to form their own business

 - Gets involved in a start-up

-As they progress, students and graduates often join professional bodies relevant to their area of interest.
-These organisations can provide regular communications and offer the chance to network with others in the same community.
+As they progress, students and graduates often join professional bodies or organisations relevant to their area of interest.
+These organisations can provide regular communications and offer the chance to network.

 Learn from our students' experiences